Future in the balance? How countries are pursuing an AI advantage has been saved

 Companies around the globe, boosted by countries’ various strategies, have worked to implement AI practices.
 Our survey suggests what early adopters have learned—and how leaders can learn from their AI experiences.

-- AI success depends on getting the execution right.
-Organisations often must excel at a wide range of practices to ensure AI success, including developing a strategy, pursuing the right use cases, building a data foundation, and cultivating a strong ability to experiment.
+AI success depends on getting execution right.
+Organizations often must excel at a wide range of practices to ensure AI success, including developing a strategy, pursuing the right use cases, building a data foundation, and cultivating a strong ability to experiment.
 These capabilities are critical now because, as AI becomes even easier to consume, the window for competitive differentiation will likely shrink.

 Early adopters from different countries display varying levels of AI maturity.
 Enthusiasm and experience vary among early adopters from different countries.
 Some are pursuing AI vigorously, while others are taking a more cautious approach.
 In some cases, adopters are employing AI to improve specific processes and products; others are harnessing AI to transform their entire organization.